- Mycobacterium tuberculosis

 Comment: This study was open to patients with CD4 < 200, but the median CD4 count was only 25.
 Early ART initiation (within 2 weeks vs. 8 weeks after starting TB therapy) was associated with a decreased risk of death.

-Comment: Similar to the results of the study by Abdool Karim, early ART initiation (within 2 weeks vs. 8-12 weeks after starting TB therapy) was not associated with a decreased risk of the combined endpoint of AIDS or death among all study participants, but was associated with a decreased risk among persons with CD4 < 50.
+Comment: Similar to the results of the study by Abdool Karim, early ART initiation (within 2 weeks vs. 8-12 weeks after starting TB therapy) was not associated with a decreased risk of the combined endpoint of AIDS or death among all study participants but was associated with a decreased risk among persons with CD4 < 50.

 Comment: Xpert MTB/RIF test 98% sensitive in smear-positive patients and 90% sensitive in smear-negative patients if 3 tests performed.
 99% specific.
-Not FDA-approved.

 Comment: CDC guidelines for use of interferon gamma release assays.